I am not taking any more map commissions at this time.

 About the creation of the maps and why I only have what I have so far,:

 I am not a company of a group of people.
 It is just me.
-I make everything on this website with my hands.
-Except for the frames.
+I make everything on this website personally.

-I am working towards a complete series of Massachusetts towns.
 Each map can take 2-4 weeks to complete.
-I began almost 6 years ago after my Mom passed away, with my own home town, ATHOL, and then did the other 8 towns in North Quabbin (a regional name given to the 9 towns in 1980).
+I began almost 8 years ago after my Mom passed away, with my own home town, ATHOL, and then did the other 8 towns in North Quabbin (a regional name given to the 9 towns in 1980).
 From there, I completed all the towns that surround the Quabbin Reservoir, which is of utmost interest to me personally.
 A store called LOOT Found+Made in Turners Falls began carrying my maps, and so I then made sure to create the towns in the Turners Falls area for her customers.
-I also hang out quite a bit in Amherst, Nothampton, and Easthampton, where I also sell to stores.
-I used to live in the Boston neighborhoods Jamaica Plain and Roslindale, so that's why I have those.
+I also hang out quite a bit in Amherst, Nothampton, and now live in Easthampton, where I also sell to stores.
+Years ago I used to live in the Boston neighborhoods Jamaica Plain and Roslindale, and still participate in the annual Open Studios weekends that take place there, so that's why I have those, and other Boston neighborhoods.
 And then there are a few randoms, like Lake Mattawa, which where the Garlic and Arts Festival in Orange takes place, and is one my best shows.
 Belfast ME, is where my cousin owns Three Tides and Marshall Wharf Brewery, so that's why I have that... and so on and so forth.

 By no means am I intentionally not doing certain towns.
 I hope, one day, to have them all, as well as all of the Boston Neighborhoods, and there are over 20 of those...